TerriaJS/natmap-catalog-v8/README.md

 4. Run `node .\natmap\build.js`

+**Note** please do not make manual changes to catalog JSON files (unless specified) - as they will be lost every time the catalog-converter is run.
+Instead all changes should be made in JavaScript

 ### Add new datasets from GA

 `National Datasets` are added 9 datasets as described by `catalog` in file `./natmap/in/manual-v8-catalogs/ga-new-layers-v8.json`.
 You can directly drag-and-drop this